Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Methods

 \subsection{Computational Details}

-All calculations use the EON software package \footnote{\url{https://eondocs.org}}.
-The Metatomic interface \cite{bigiMetatensorMetatomicFoundational2025} to the PET-MAD v1.1.0 machine learning interatomic potential \cite{mazitovMassiveAtomicDiversity2025,mazitovPETMADLightweightUniversal2025} provides energy and forces.
+All calculations use the eOn software package \cite{rohitgoswamiTheochemUIEOnV29012026} \footnote{\url{https://eondocs.org}}.
+The Metatomic interface \cite{bigiMetatensorMetatomicFoundational2025} to the PET-MAD-S \texttt{v1.5.0} machine learning interatomic potential \cite{mazitovMassiveAtomicDiversity2025,mazitovPETMADLightweightUniversal2025} provides energy and forces.
 This non-equivariant point-edge transformer model is trained on the diverse MAD dataset, encompassing bulk crystals, surfaces, and molecular fragments at the PBEsol functional level.
-A Snakemake \cite{molderSustainableDataAnalysis2021} workflow orchestrated concurrent runs on a single machine with an AMD Ryzen Threadripper PRO 5945WX (24 core, 48 threads) and an NVIDIA T400 GPU with 4GB VRAM.
+A Snakemake \cite{molderSustainableDataAnalysis2021} workflow orchestrated concurrent runs on a single machine with an AMD Ryzen Threadripper PRO 5945WX (24 core, 48 threads) and an NVIDIA T400 GPU with 4 GB VRAM.
 For efficient concurrency on the singular GPU, we use the NVIDIA multi-processing service.
 As per established best practices \cite{kastnerSuperlinearlyConvergingDimer2008,goswamiBayesianHierarchicalModels2025a} we use the limited-memory Broyden-Fletcher-Goldfarb-Shanno \cite{liuLimitedMemoryBFGS1989a} for translation steps of the Dimer, and the conjugate gradient optimizer \cite{chapraNumericalMethodsEngineers2015} for its rotation steps.
+All reported gradient evaluation counts represent total potential energy surface queries, inclusive of those incurred during dimer rotation steps, as tracked by the global force call counter in the eOn solver.

-We assessed the performance of the RONEB algorithm against the standard CINEB method across the 25 reactions of the Baker transition state test suite.
-The Baker and Chan set of 25 reactions \cite{bakerLocationTransitionStates1996} covers broad chemical archetypes, including systems undergoing dissociations (\ce{H2CO}), insertions (silene), ring-opening (cyclopropyl), and rotational transitions (acrolein).
-Since these systems exhibit diverse PES features, ranging from stiff covalent bonds to weak intermolecular forces, they provide rigorous test for the adaptability and robustness of RONEB compared to the standard CINEB protocol.
+We assess the performance of the OCI-NEB algorithm against the standard CI-NEB method across the 25 reactions of the Baker-Chan transition state test suite \cite{bakerLocationTransitionStates1996}.
+This covers broad chemical archetypes, including systems undergoing dissociations (\ce{H2CO}), insertions (silene), ring-opening (cyclopropyl), and rotational transitions (acrolein).
+Since these systems exhibit diverse PES features, ranging from stiff covalent bonds to weak intermolecular forces, they provide a rigorous test for the adaptability and robustness of OCI-NEB compared to the standard CI-NEB protocol.

+The Baker-Chan endpoint geometries use the atom ordering convention specified in the original test set \cite{bakerLocationTransitionStates1996}, where corresponding atoms share the same index across reactant and product.
+This ordering is preserved by the \texttt{readcon-core} implementation \footnote{\url{https://lode-org.github.io/readcon-core/spec.html}} of the v2 \texttt{con} file specification, which maintains fifth-column atom-type assignments on loading.
+Preserving this ordering eliminates atom-matching heuristics that can introduce spurious permutations in the initial path.